MeAIMH Logo

 How can I learn more?

-The Maine Association for Infant Mental Health — now approaching its 20th year — has recently developed and refined an introductory course in Infant Mental Health, suitable for any of the professional and occupational groups listed herein.
+The Maine Association for Infant Mental Health — now approaching its 30th year — has recently updated and revised an introductory course in Infant Mental Health, suitable for any of the professional and occupational groups listed herein.

 Experienced Maine clinicians, who developed the course in cooperation with the Association and have offered it many times to different audiences, serve as instructors.
 They utilize didactic presentations coupled with appropriate visual and print materials and small- and large-group work and discussion.
 They are equally skilled in addressing the needs of a specialized homogenous group or in presenting the course to a group with a broader, more varied base of experience.